How waterproof are the new iPhones? Here's what all the ratings mean

 For example, since the iPhone 8 doesn't include the IPX5 or IPX6 rating for withstanding water coming from a jet, you shouldn't take it in the shower or run it under the sink, unless Apple specifically states otherwise, which it didn't.
 In fact, the company has said that liquid damage isn't covered under the phone's standard warranty.

-The Sony Xperia XZ (£429.99 at Amazon.co.uk), on the other hand, is certified with an IP65 and IP68 rating, which means it is protected from dust and against low-pressure water jets, such as a faucet, when all ports are closed.
+The Sony Xperia XZ, on the other hand, is certified with an IP65 and IP68 rating, which means it is protected from dust and against low-pressure water jets, such as a faucet, when all ports are closed.
 The company also specifies that the Z5 can be submerged in 1.5 meters (4.9 feet) of fresh water for up to 30 mins.

 Water pressure